Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Replacement certificate of title

 WisDOT issues a certificate of title as proof of ownership for a vehicle.
 A title is needed to sell a vehicle or use the vehicle to secure a loan.
+If you recently ordered a title and have not received it, you can check the status of your title using the free, Where's my title? application.

 Please note: Beginning July 30, 2012, state law requires WisDOT to deliver all titles to the lien holder (lender).
 If you have a lien (loan) on your vehicle, check lien look up and contact the lien holder if they hold the title.